Main Article Content

 Abstract

-Objectives: The role of serum cholesterol and its interactions with cytokines in the pathophysiology of human cutaneous leishmaniasis (CL) is not known.
-This study was aimed to evaluate the correlation between serum total cholesterol (TC), very-low-density lipoprotein-cholesterol (VLDL-C), low-density lipoprotein-cholesterol (LDL-C), high-density lipoprotein-cholesterol (HDL-C) and triglycerides (TG), and cytokines including interleukin-10 (IL10), interleukin-12 (IL12), tumor necrosis factor-alpha (TNF-α), in CL.
-Moreover, we analyzed the cholesterol-cytokine network to shed light on the pathogenesis of CL.
-Methods: A case-control study including CL patients (n = 50) and control subjects (n = 25) ranging between 20-30 years old was conducted from December 2022 to March 2023.
-The serum samples were analyzed via commercial kits to detect the levels of TC, IL-10, IL-12, TNF-α, VLDL-C, LDL-C, HDL-C and TG.
-Computational efforts to dissect cholesterol-protein interaction networks was also employed using STITCH.
-Results: TC, HDL-C, and LDL-C levels were markedly lower (p =0.0001) in CL patients compared to those of control subjects, whereas IL10, IL12, TNF-α, VLDL-C and TG levels were higher in CL patients.
-Serum cholesterol did not exhibit a correlation with cytokines, however a significant correlation (r = 0.57; p = 0.026) was observed between IL12 and TNF-α.
-Within the cholesterol-protein network, cholesterol potentially interacted with IL10, connecting cholesterol to modules with immunological significance, including TARAF1, TARAF2, and TNFRSF1B, as well as IL10, IL10RA, and IL12RB1.
-Conclusion: This study showed alteration of lipid and lipoprotein in CL, and it introduced two immunological modules in CL which appreciates attention to the altered cholesterol-cytokine interaction network in CL.
+Objectives: The role of serum cholesterol and its interactions with cytokines in human cutaneous leishmaniasis (CL) pathophysiology is unknown.
+This study aimed to evaluate the correlation among serum total cholesterol (TC), very-low-density lipoprotein cholesterol (VLDL-C), low-density lipoprotein cholesterol (LDL-C), high-density lipoprotein cholesterol (HDL-C), triglycerides (TG) and cytokines (including interleukin [IL] 10), IL-12 and tumour necrosis factor-alpha [TNF-α]) in CL.
+The cholesterol–cytokine network was analysed to illuminate the pathogenesis of CL.
+Methods: This case-control study was conducted from December 2022 to March 2023 in hospitals within Baghdad and Wasit provinces, Iraq, and included CL and CL-free subjects ranging between 20–30 years of age.
+The serum samples were analysed via commercial kits to detect TC, IL-10, IL-12, TNF-α, VLDL-C, LDL-C, HDL-C and TG levels.
+Computational efforts to dissect cholesterol-protein interaction networks were employed using STITCH.
+Results: A total of 50 CL and 25 control subjects were included.
+The TC, HDL-C and LDL-C levels in CL patients were markedly lower (P = 0.0001) than in control subjects, whereas the IL-10, IL-12, TNF-α, VLDL-C and TG levels were higher in CL patients.
+Serum cholesterol showed no correlation with cytokines; however, a significant correlation (r = 0.57; P = 0.026) was observed between IL-12 and TNF-α.
+Within the cholesterol-protein network, cholesterol potentially interacted with IL-10, connecting cholesterol to modules with immunological significance, including TRAF1, TRAF2 and TNF receptor superfamily member 1B, as well as IL-10, IL-10RA and IL-12RB1.
+Conclusion: This study showed the alteration of lipid and lipoprotein in CL and introduced 2 immunological modules in CL, highlighting the importance of the altered cholesterol-cytokine interaction network in CL.

 Keywords